Be a Tracking Leader

 Senior Tracking Leadership

-Tracking Leaders who have been leading for at least two seasons, have proven excellent tracking skills, and meet the other qualifications below have the opportunity to become Senior Tracking Leaders.
+Tracking Leaders who have been leading for at least three seasons, have proven excellent tracking skills, and meet the other qualifications below have the opportunity to become Senior Tracking Leaders.
+Senior Tracking Leaders help with evaluating new Tracking Leaders and have the opportunity to assist with refining survey protocols and other aspects in the development and improvement of the Winter Tracking Surveys.
 Senior Tracking Leaders are looked up to and relied upon to provide exceptional mentorship, tracking knowledge, and leadership.

 Senior Tracking Leader Qualifications